Perfect-Day-Live-Inc/helpers/README.md

 1. **CommonAnimations**

     This file contains simple animations which can use on any view to animate.
-*  `rotateViewTo45Degree`
+*  `animateViewToAngle`

-    This function is used to rotate view to from left to right 45 degrees.
+    This function is used to rotate view to from left to right in 45, 90, 135 or 180 degrees.

     Usage:
 ```
-    Animations.shared().rotateViewTo45Degree(viewToRotate: self.viewToAnimate,
+    Animations.shared().animateViewToAngle(viewToRotate: self.viewToAnimate,
+                                                   angle: .Deg135,
                                                    repeated: false)
 ```
 * `tanslateViewAnimation`